ESA-PhiLab/hypernet/docs/installation.rst

 1) Make sure you have Python 3.6 installed.
 It can be downloaded and installed from https://www.python.org/downloads/
 2) Make sure you have conda installed.
 Full guide for your operating system is available here: https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
 3) Copy the repo https://github.com/ESA-PhiLab/hypernet onto your computer and enter the `hypernet/beetles` directory.
-4) To create the environment with all the required dependenciesdependencies, execute the following line:
+4) To create the environment with all the required dependencies, execute the following line:

     .. code-block:: python